Medical Training Initiative

 How it works in the NHS

-We are not responsible for administering the MTI scheme.
-The Academy of Medical Royal Colleges (AoMRC) is the national sponsor of the scheme and is responsible for issuing the Certificate of Sponsorship (CoS) for immigration purposes.
+The Academy of Medical Royal Colleges (AoMRC) is the national sponsor for those currently employed under the MTI scheme and is responsible for issuing the Certificate of Sponsorship (CoS) for immigration purposes.
 The Home Office (Visas and Immigration) has authorised the Academy to undertake this role and it is the responsible body for recording, reporting and storing the documentation relating to MTI doctors in accordance with the duties of holding a sponsorship licence.
 The Academy also acts as a national portal for the MTI and promotes the operation of the scheme.
 The individual employer cannot provide a CoS to individuals on the MTI scheme.

 Any doctor enquiries should be directed to mti@aomrc.org.uk